geneontology/go-ontology/docs/DailyWorkflow.md

 8. Use File > Save to save your changes.

-## Daily Workflow - Committing, pushing and merging your changes to the repository
+## Committing, pushing and merging your changes to the repository

 1. **Review**: Changes made to the ontology can be viewed by typing ```git diff``` in the terminal window.
 If there are changes that have already been committed, the changes in the active branch relative to master can be viewed by typing  ```git diff master```.